wayofnumbers/wayofnumbers.github.io/content/how-to-gain-state-of-the-art-result-on-tabular-data-with-deep-learning-and-embedding-layers-d1eb6b83c52c.md

 Summary: How to Gain State-Of-The-Art Result on Tabular Data with Deep Learning and Embedding Layers [TOC]

-A different approach to Kaggle Blue Book Bulldozers Competition

 ![Embeddings can be use other than word representations](https://cdn-images-1.medium.com/max/3010/0*iYOn4JtwX9d4pj-U.png)*Embeddings can be use other than word representations*